Assuming you’re not living under a rock or some other inanimate object, you’ve probably noticed that mortgage rates are pretty low.

 Most homeowners are likely already in 30-year fixed-rate mortgages, or perhaps hybrid adjustable-rate mortgages, such as the 5/1 ARM or the 7/1 ARM, which are fixed for the first five and seven years, respectively, before becoming adjustable for the remaining term.

-Either way, they’re likely in a 30-year mortgage term.
+Either way, they’re likely in a 30-year mortgage term of some kind.

 Take for example the Census Bureau’s 2009 American Housing Survey, which revealed that 24.1 million first mortgages had an interest rate above six percent.